TanLine.jpg

 Ground Rules

-A rule of thumb is to be signed up at least 30 days prior to the course to facilitate acquiring necessary materials etc.
+A rule of thumb is to be signed up at least 30 days before the course to facilitate acquiring necessary materials etc.

 Many people come in from all over the United States for class and need to make travel arrangements.